STOchastic LAttice Simulation of hybrid inflation: Probability density function and power spectrum

 In this section, we investigate the statistical properties of the curvature perturbation in \ac{STOLAS}.
 We consider the six cases, such as ``Quadratic'' $n=1$, $2$, $3$, and $15,$ and ``Cubic'' $n=1$ and $2$.
 The parameters are summarised in Table~\ref{tab: parameters}, which is the same as Ref.~\cite{Murata:2025onc}.
 The initial field value of the inflaton is $\phi_\ui=\phi_{\uc}+3/\mu_{1}$, which roughly corresponds to the $3$ e-folds before $\phi_{\uc}$, and others are set to zero.
 We adopt the number of grid as $N_{L}=256$.
 In Fig.~\ref{fig: maps}, we show the sample 3D density plots of the curvature perturbation (upper panels) and their 2D slice (lower panels) at $z=N_{L}/2=128$ for each model.
 The time to generate the noise map $\Delta W_i(N,\bfx)$ used in one simulation was 12 minutes for $N_{L}=256$, and the simulation itself took 8 hours for $n=1$, 11 hours for $n=2$, 13 hours for $n=3$ by Mac Studio with M2 Max (12 core), 64 GB RAM, and 60 hours for $n=15$ with a workstation by HPC systems with Intel Xeon Gold (64 core), 512 GB RAM.

 Figure~\ref{fig: pdf} shows the one-point \ac{PDF} of the curvature perturbation, derived by the histograms corresponding to these density plots.
 The blue dots represent the simulation results.
 The corresponding averages $\overline{\calN}$ and variances $\overline{\delta\calN^2}$ are summarised in Table~\ref{tab: power}.
 The black-dashed and the red-dotted lines represent Johnson's $S_U$-distribution fitting and Gaussian fitting, respectively (see Ref.~\cite{Murata:2025onc} for Johnson's $S_U$ fitting).
 Needless to say, the Gaussian fitting, and even Johnson's $S_U$-distribution, do not work for $\delta\calN\gtrsim 1$, in contrast to our previous work~\cite{Murata:2025onc}.
 The discrepancy between this work and the previous one arises from the averaging procedure discussed in Sec.~\ref{sec: average deltaN}.
 That is, the previous work calculated the \ac{PDF} of the curvature perturbation coarse-grained over $k_\sigma^{-1}$ at the end of inflation (i.e., $\zeta$ in Eq.~\eqref{eq: zeta as dN}), while the \ac{PDF} in this work is of the curvature perturbation $\zeta_\uc$ in Eq.~\eqref{eq: zetac} coarse-grained over the lattice grid size, which is much larger than the previous scale.
-Our result implies the importance of coarse-graining in the discussion of the heavy tail feature of the \ac{PDF}.
-We expect that the \ac{STOLAS} reproduces the same \ac{PDF} as in previous work by extending the simulation until the end of inflation, so that the two coarse-graining scales match.
-It is worth noting that, as the stochastic formalism generates the random noise at each time in contrast to the ordinary lattice simulation, where the random fluctuation is imposed at the initial time, the grid size can be renormalised into a smaller scale at any time during the simulation, and the computation can be run up to very close to the end of inflation.
-Still, we leave this investigation for future work.
+We have confirmed that the \ac{PDF} similar to that of Ref.~\cite{Murata:2025onc} is reproduced when the averaging procedure is not performed.